adriangs1996/wintry/README.md

+# Winter ==> A new python web framework with cool features for ... everybody

 ![](https://img.shields.io/static/v1?label=code&message=python&color=<blue>&style=plastic&logo=github&logoColor=4ec9b0)
 ![](https://img.shields.io/static/v1?label=web&message=framework&color=<blue>&style=plastic&logo=github&logoColor=4ec9b0)
 ![](https://img.shields.io/static/v1?label=Tests&message=Passing&color=<blue>&style=plastic&logo=github&logoColor=4ec9b0)
 ![](https://img.shields.io/static/v1?label=pypi%20package&message=v0.1.0&color=<blue>&style=plastic&logo=github&logoColor=4ec9b0)

-# Winter

 Hello, friend, welcome to winter.
-You may have stumble with this project searching for a python web framework, well, not quite, but you almost got what you want.
+You may have stumble with this project searching for a python web framework, well, you got what you want.

 Pherhaps you know many other frameworks, pherhaps you know Django, or maybe Flask, or hopefully FastAPI.
 And odds are that you are willing to take a new project for a